dell/csm-docs/content/docs/deployment/_index.md

 helm repo update
 ```

-2. Follow step `a` if certificates were used during initial installation of the helm chart or step `b` if certificates were not used:
+2. Follow step `a` if certificates were used during the initial installation of the helm chart or step `b` if certificates were not used:

 a) Upgrade the helm chart, specifying the certificates used during initial installation:
 ```